(click a logo to open its map - opens in a new tab)

 Driving uphill on the A885, you’ll see a brown sign indicating a picnic area to the left (or to the right if you’re driving from Sandbank, or Holy Loch Marina).
 The turning you seek is a wee lane with poor surfacing, which appears at ///decency.liberated.centuries.
 Drive slowly to protect your suspension (or alternatively, leave your car in the business park opposite).
-There’s a bay where the road forks, at ///moment.idea.severe, which will take three cars, but there’s a bigger car park if you carry on ahead at that fork, then take the next right to ///sandals.declares.besotted.
-This area is out of site of the main road and has a picnic table, so it may be a better place to leave bicycles.
+There’s a bay where the road forks, at ///moment.idea.severe, which will take three cars, and there’s a bigger car park if you carry on ahead at that fork, then take the next right to ///sandals.declares.besotted.
+This area is out of sight of the main road and has a picnic table, so it may be a better place for bicycles and motorhomes.

 If you’re on foot and intending to follow the Heritage Trail all the way back into Dunoon, then you may want to stop first at ///ledge.strikers.dealings, where there’s a neolithic burial cairn named “Adam’s Grave”.
 This involves backtracking to the first parking area, taking the fork running north, and following it for 10 minutes until you see some houses.
 At this point you can strike right (north-east) into the field, aiming for the cairn.
 There’s no path and the ground is rough going so it may be best to follow the fence lines.
 The stones can be seen from a distance, so should be relatively easy to spot.

 Otherwise, the start of the walk is indicated by an information board just up from the turn-off for the main parking area, at ///future.yesterday.slightly.
-You can actually spend all afternoon exploring the heritage trail, which ascends the ‘camels hump’ to offer wonderful views over Dunoon, and can be followed southward down into town itself.
+You can actually spend all afternoon exploring the heritage trail, which ascends the ‘camels hump’ to offer wonderful views over Dunoon, and can be followed southward into the town itself.
 The path is clear and easy to follow, although it can be boggy in places, and the wooden bridges, crossing the various streams you encounter, are in various states of repair.
 Dress sensibly and tread carefully.